-Heating and hot water Repair category 2 Notes The system was not running at the time of inspection however, the central heating boiler's remaining economic lifespan may be short.
-It will not be as energy efficient as a modern condensing boiler.
-Please see our further comments in the attached energy report.
-A radiator has been removed from the wall in the family room.
-It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
+Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+There is no fixed radiator located in the sun room.
+It is recommended good practice that boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.